 LocationShanghái, República Popular China

-From the architect.
+Text description provided by the architects.
 As a product design consultancy in Shanghai, XL+ prefers an interesting and high profile space with historic features for working.
 After choosing an old warehouse built in 1930s in the M50 Creative Industry Park as their new office, XL+ commissioned GC&A to design and renovate its interior space.

 The key idea of the renovation design is creating “floating space”.
 The entire office space is a flat square with sunlight through clerestories.
 The GC&A design considers thoroughly about working characteristics of this firm, which emphasize group work, discussion and display, and then creates a series of floating spaces with different functions.
 The floating spaces promote communications among working space, discussion area and exhibition area.